 You could lose your eligibility for PSLF payments

-There may be a number of reasons why you would have to postpone a payment.
-FedLoan takes this into consideration and in fact, the IDR plan allows borrowers to pay $0 a month till they are financially capable to make payments.
+There may be several reasons why you would have to postpone a payment.
+FedLoan considers this, and in fact, the IDR plan allows borrowers to pay $0 a month till they are financially capable of making payments.

 If IDR isn’t an option for you, then you can temporarily suspend your payments by using the following options - (It should be noted that the interest will accrue during this time of suspension)